duxsco/gentoo-installation/README.md

 The following steps are basically those in [the official Gentoo Linux installation handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64/Full/Installation) with some customisations added.

 ## Preparing Live-CD environment

+In the following, I am using the [SystemRescueCD](https://www.system-rescue.org/), **not** the official Gentoo Linux installation CD.
+If not otherwise stated, commands are executed on the remote machine where Gentoo Linux needs to be installed, in the beginning via TTY, later on over SSH.
+Most of the time, you can copy&paste the whole code block, but understand the commands first and make adjustments (e.g. IP address, disk names) if required.

 Boot into SystemRescueCD and set the correct keyboard layout: